 Once a physical store distribution plan has been decided as (one-of) your go-to-market strategies, here are some more questions: Which are the right types of outlets?
 Trader Joes?
 Walmart?
 Restaurant chains?
 How much mark-up (profit) do they need to make?
 How are you going to get the attention of store buyers?
 Are there trade shows you should consider?

 Now we’re getting somewhere.
 This is where, with store retail, you are ready to negotiate larger deals.
 More stores.
 Getting into wholesale/distribution warehouses and onto their delivery trucks (read more about wholesalers here).
 National trade shows.
-You may be ready to attract sales and marketing agencies (SMA’s – sometimes known as brokers) to expand your reach to retailers and foodservice in a wider region or even nationally (learn more about brokers here).

 Your product also might be a fit for other channels where F&B products are consumed away-from-home.
 These include foodservice in colleges and universities, hospitals, and corporate offices – read more about these ‘non-commercial’ channels here.